-Biotech Forum Daily Digest: Small Caps Rally.
-Spotlight On Zynerba Pharmaceuticals
+Biotech Forum Daily Digest: Small Caps Rally, Spotlight On Zynerba Pharmaceuticals

 "We are all born ignorant, but one must work hard to remain stupid." - Benjamin Franklin

-Myriad small cap biotech stocks surged in trading Friday.
-This allowed the main biotech indices to post an over two percent gain on the day to end the week with an ever so slight loss heading into the holiday weekend.
-Hopefully this was the beginning of somewhat of a "Santa Claus" rally and the sector should also be assisted when tax loss selling season comes to a close at the end of this holiday shortened week.
+Myriad small-cap biotech stocks surged in trading Friday.
+This allowed the main biotech indices to post an over two-percent gain on the day to end the week with an ever so slight loss heading into the holiday weekend.
+Hopefully this was the beginning of somewhat of a "Santa Claus" rally, and the sector should also be assisted when tax loss selling season comes to a close at the end of this holiday shortened week.

-There were numerous small cap concerns that rallied furiously on Friday due to either positive trial results or FDA actions.
+There were numerous small-cap concerns that rallied furiously on Friday due to either positive trial results or FDA actions.
 Three of these were Portola Pharmaceuticals (NASDAQ:PTLA), Progenics Pharmaceuticals (NASDAQ:PGNX) and Synergy Pharmaceuticals (NASDAQ:SGYP) which were covered in depth in an earlier article Sunday.

 Note: To get these Biotech Forum Daily Digests as soon as they are published, just click on my profile, hit the big, orange "Follow" button, and choose the real-time alerts option.